rust-lang/rfcs/active/0000-int-name.md

 # Detailed Design

 Rename these two pointer-sized integer types.
-Decide on new names that convey their intended use with arrays rather than general-purpose integers.
+Decide on new names that convey their intended memory-scale uses rather than general-purpose integers.

 Update code and documentation to use pointer-sized integers more narrowly for array indexing and related purposes.
 Provide a deprecation period to carry out these updates.

 Rename the integer literal suffixes `i` and `u` to new names that suit the new type names.
-Examples: `32uptr`, `32usize`, or `32umem`, depending on the new names selected.
+The suffix could be the same as the type, e.g. `32umem`, `32uptr`, or `32usize` (depending on the new names selected) or a shorter form, e.g. `32um` and `100im`.

 # Drawbacks